JonathanOrr/A321Neo-FXPL/doc/development/ELEC-system.md

 connected to buses and NOT directly to batteries/generators/etc.

 ## List of buses
-Each of the following datarefs has only two state: 0 - OFF, 1 - Powered.
+Each of the following datarefs has only two possible states: 0 - OFF, 1 - Powered.
 They are affected by switches, faults, etc.

 | Bus name    | Type | Is powered?
 (Dataref)                              | Note                                                                          |
 |-------------|------|-----------------------------------------------------|-------------------------------------------------------------------------------|